Apply for Housing

 All other students are not guaranteed housing, but they will be offered spaces based on availability.
 We encourage continuing students to apply for housing for the spring semester if there is a need, and our office will offer on-campus spaces that are open.

-Fall 2020 students: Our fall housing application will be available in spring 2020.
+Fall 2020 new first-year and transfer students: Our fall housing application will be available February 3, 2020.
+The housing guarantee deadline for new first-year students is May 8, 2020.
+The housing priority deadline for new transfer students is June 8, 2020.
 For more information about our housing guarantee, please visit our housing page for first-year/transfer students.

 Frequently Asked Questions

 TRADITIONAL STYLE RESIDENCE HALLS

 - Single Rooms: One person in one bedroom.
 Please note that single rooms are extremely limited.

 - Double Rooms: Two people in one bedroom.
 This is the standard size room

 - Triple Rooms: Three people in one bedroom.
 Each person has his or her own bed & desk and dressers.
 Closets/armoires are shared.